 And there were thes

-I decided to read the symptoms and learn more about the flu and its consequences.
+The company management decided to send out emails, creating an awareness about the flu among the employees.
+So, finally I decided to read the symptoms and learn more about the flu and its consequences.
 This is one of the worst decisions I would have ever taken in my entire life.
-Cos, the more I read about the symptoms, the more I started feeling that I have most of them in my body.
-Even a normal cough scared me and would run a series of sub-conscious thoughts in the back of my mind, about my getting hospitalized and even death, due to the flu (arghhhh...)
+Cos, the more I read about the symptoms,

-, the death of a 14 year old girl named Reeda Shaikh- the first death victim of the flu in the City and the second in the Country.
+Then came the deadly news, the death of a 14 year old girl named Reeda Shaikh- the first death victim of the flu in the City and the second in the Country.
 The panic in the city grew manifolds and there hue and cry everywhere.
 People started flooding Naidu Hospital for check-ups and medicine stores for masks.
 The other day, I was browsing through the umpteen news channels of my Country and the flu news was all around them.
 They showed the video of people standing outside the Swine Flu center of Naidu hospital.
 The channel told me that these people were standing outside the gates for a long time now and the hospital authorities just refused to open the gates to examine the could-be patients as they feared that the mob might create more panic INSIDE the hospital wards.
-The people waiting outside were so frustrated by the arrangements done by the Government/Hospital that they started fighting and abusing each other for the pushes and pulls among the crowd waiting to pounce inside the hospital.
-All the News channels were blaming the government for being so late-awakers in the flu matter in unison.
-The channels also showed the Pune PMC chief visiting the hospital and checking all the proceedings.
-People were so annoyed and the News channel were so openly criticizing the govt for having only 3 Govt hospitals to provide check ups to the public, they had to announce 15 new centers the next day to the public to have themselves diagnosed.
+The people waiting outside were so frustrated by the arrangements done by the Government/Hospital that the

 Meanwhile, my office stopped talking about the flu and moved on to the legal case filed by the parents of Reeda Shaikh against two big private hospitals for sheer negligence which led to the child's death.
 All said and done, I hope this flu leaves my City and my Country ASAP (sorry for the Software Lingo).